PINT-NMR/PINT/README.md

 # PINT
 NMR spectroscopy software for line shape fitting and downstream analysis.

-Binaries are available for 64-bit versions of Windows, Linux and Mac OS X
+Binaries are available for 64-bit versions of Windows, Linux and Mac OS X.

+Please note that the source code and libraries needed for compilation is available under the release section.

 Academic users, please cite PINT in your work according to the instructions found in the "About" section in the software.